giopogg/jtdm/README.md

 Laboratoire d’Ecologie Alpine.
 It is supported by the ANR GAMBAS.
 The framework implemented in this package is described in: Joint modeling and predictions of community traits.
-Poggiato Giovanni, Gaüzere Pierre, Martinez Almoyna, Camille, Deschamps, Gabrielle, Renaud, Julien, Violle, Cyrille, Münkemüller, Tamara, Thuiller, Wilfried.
+Poggiato Giovanni, Gaüzere Pierre, Martinez Almoyna Camille, Deschamps Gabrielle, Renaud Julien, Violle Cyrille, Münkemüller Tamara, Thuiller Wilfried.
 In preparation.